aminsaedi/telegramandroidtvremote/README.md

 - Telegram bot tken (you can get it from [BotFather](https://telegram.me/BotFather))
 - Docker installed on your machine (should be on the same network as TV is)
-- Android TV / Google TV / Chromcast with Android version >= 5
+- Android TV / Google TV / Chromecast with Android version >= 5

 ### Installation